Are You At Risk of Heart Disease?

 - Not having regular physical activities

 - Drinking too much alcohol

-Your risk for getting heart disease can increase when you have unhealthy diet combine with unhealthy diet.
+Your risk of getting heart disease can increase when you have an unhealthy diet.

 Okadoc now offers virtual consultation with trusted doctors and hospitals.
 Learn more here!